 If you see a transaction you don’t recognize call our Card Services department and they can help you with the next steps in protection and recovery.
 But first, be sure to check with any other person using your account, and keep in mind some merchant names may appear slightly different on your statement than they do on your receipt.

 Get your Directions account information via email or mobile text message with CUAlerts for all your Directions accounts.
-There’s flexibility to customize alert type, frequency, and location for your convenience.
+There’s the flexibility to customize alert type, frequency, and location for your convenience.
 To set up these alerts, sign in to online banking and/or our mobile banking app.

 Still, have questions or want more information?
 Read our blog article DCU Fraud Quick Q&A: Debit/Credit Card Data Breaches.